Eight dead after earthquake hits Turkey-Iran border | DW | 23.02.2020

 A 5.7 magnitude quake has struck Iran's northwestern border with Turkey.
 Ankara says 8 people have been killed in Turkey, while Iran is still assessing damage and casualties.

-Eight people, including three children, have died following a 5.7 magnitude earthquake that struck the Turkey-Iran border region early on Sunday, Turkey's interior minister Suleyman Soylu said.
+Eight people, including three children, have died following a 5.7 magnitude earthquake that struck the Turkey-Iran border region early on Sunday, Turkey's interior minister said.

-Twenty-one people were injured — including 8 who were in a critical condition, according the health ministry.
+Twenty-one people were injured — including 8 who were in a critical condition, Suleyman Soylu added.

-"Search and rescue efforts are ongoing," Soylu said, adding that officials think people are still buried under the collapse of more than 1,000 buildings in several border villages.
+"Search and rescue efforts are ongoing," he said, adding that officials think some people are still buried under building rubble

 The quake had a depth of 5 kilometers (3.1 miles), the European Mediterranean Seismological Centre (EMSC) said.